Agalsidase beta (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have a history of heart problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart problems.

 Possible Side Effects While Using This Medicine: